Amr-okasha/E-Commercio-vanilla-javascript/E-CommerceJS/backend/README.md

 4.make router() async and call await Screen.render in app.js
 5.use cors on backend
-6.note you should open both backage.json to be able to fitch
+6.note you should open both backage.json to be able to fitch b- add webpack ==>> compine files of js together to make it faster make main.js file 1.cd frontend
+2.(npm install -D webpack webpack-cli webpack-dev-server) these backages ==>> are called development mood - development dependencies

+(npm install -D webpack webpack-cli) the two first backages
+===> make it possiple to combine all js files and build final main.js the last backage
+(webpack-dev-server)
+==>is just for development phase it check files with change it auto reload web server and apply changes in using the last package there is no need to <<< live server >>> so uninstall it as below 3.(npm uninstall live-server)
+4.update backage.json <<inside frontend>>
+folder with the next json object instead of live server that already exists
+<<"start":"webPack-dev-server --mode development --watch-content-base --open">>
+--watch-content-base ====>>>>>
+to check source folder and render if there change in folder and rebuild javascript file --open ====>>>> it automatically open web browser and launch web application there 5.move <<index.html ,index.css and images>>from (( src to frontend )) folder 6.rename (((app.js))) to <<<index.js>>>
+7.update index.html
+8.add<script src="main.js"></script>before body</body> and remove the old one
+there is no main.js file (webpack-dev-server)created it on the fly it doest exist to see it is on the fly 9.npm start

+notes:
+webpack is a backage only for frontend node.js-backage.json shouldbe in them location to prevent mistakes compatibility items an important to work correctly with each other